-6. CONCLUSIONS AND RECOMMENDATIONS This report summarizes the methodology, results, and recommendations related to a pedestrian level wind study for the proposed residential development located at 201-213 Rideau Street in Ottawa, Ontario.
-The study was performed in accordance with the scope of work described in GWE proposal #18-235P R1, dated October 22, 2018, as well as industry standard CFD simulation and data analysis procedures.
+6. CONCLUSIONS AND RECOMMENDATIONS

+This report summarizes the methodology, results, and recommendations related to a pedestrian level wind study for the proposed residential development located at 36 Robinson Avenue in Ottawa, Ontario.
+The study was performed in accordance with the scope of work described in GWE proposal #19-003P, dated January 15, 2019, as well as industry standard CFD simulation and data analysis procedures.

 A complete summary of the predicted wind conditions is provided in Section 5 of this report and illustrated in Figures 3A-6B following the main text.
-Based on CFD test results, meteorological data analysis, and experience with similar developments in Ottawa, we conclude that wind conditions over all pedestriansensitive grade-level locations within and surrounding the study site will be acceptable for the intended uses on a seasonal basis.
-The Level 3 outdoor amenity area will also be suitable for sitting throughout the year without mitigation, which is acceptable.
+Based on CFD test results, meteorological data analysis and experience with similar developments in Ottawa, we conclude that wind conditions over all pedestrian sensitive grade-level locations within and surrounding the study site will be acceptable for the intended uses on a seasonal basis.

+The majority of the rooftop amenity area will be suitable for sitting during the summer without mitigation.
+If seating is desired at limited windy areas, mitigation is recommended in the form of barriers, as described in Section 5.

 Within the context of typical weather patterns, which exclude anomalous localized storm events such as tornadoes and downbursts, no areas over the study site were found to experience conditions too windy for walking, or that could be considered unsafe.

 This concludes our pedestrian level wind study and report.
 Please advise the undersigned of any questions or comments.

+Sincerely,

-Sincerely, Gradient Wind Engineering Inc.
+Gradient Wind Engineering Inc.

+11/egm flacals